Horizontal inverse mean curvature flow in the Heisenberg group: Introduction

-Since the $\mathbb{H}$-perimeter preserving flow is obtained by dilating the HIMCF, the existence and uniqueness of $\widehat{E}_{t}$ follow directly from Theorem \ref{thm1.1}.
-Moreover, by utilizing the $\mathbb{H}$-perimeter preserving flow (\ref{1.8}), a sub-Riemannian version of the Minkowski type formula is established for closed smooth surfaces in $\mathbb{H}^{1}$.
+Since the $\mathbb{H}$-perimeter preserving flow (\ref{1.8}) is obtained from the HIMCF (\ref{1.2}) via the Heisenberg dilation, the existence and uniqueness of $\widehat{E}_{t}$ follow directly from Theorem \ref{thm1.1}.

 The classical Minkowski formula, as presented in \cite{CY1971,K1962}, is a celebrated integral formula that has proven instrumental in the study of minimal surfaces, curvature flows, and various geometric properties of hypersurfaces.
+By utilizing the $\mathbb{H}$-perimeter preserving flow (\ref{1.8}), a sub-Riemannian version of the Minkowski type formula is established for closed smooth surfaces in $\mathbb{H}^{1}$.

 \begin{theorem} Let $M = \partial E$ be a closed smooth surface in $\mathbb{H}^{1}$.
 Then